orangejuice/blog/data/activity/book-阿特拉斯耸耸肩-2020/record.en.md

   subtitle: "[US] Ayn Rand / 2020 / Chongqing Publishing House"
 ---

-Like Sun Yuchen, I was influenced by the American capitalist philosopher Ayn Rand.
-I read 'Atlas Shrugged' during my teenage years, and after reading this book, I became completely obsessed with money.
-The only time I showed any emotion was when I was counting money.
-After reading it, I became a snob throughout my teenage years.
-Everyone I dealt with was either rich or noble.
-At the core, I believed that money is the purest trading tool invented by humans.
-I prioritized benefits over all else and was extremely indifferent and selfish.
+Via Twitter liberalism, like Justin Sun, I was influenced by the American capitalist philosopher Ayn Rand.
+During my teenage years at fourteen or fifteen, I read 'Atlas Shrugged'.
+After finishing this book, I became solely focused on money, only serious about gold and silver, and showed emotions only when counting money.
+Following that, my entire teenage years turned into a materialistic phase, interacting only with the rich and powerful, and deeply believing that money is the purest tool of trade invented by mankind.
+Self-interest above all, with ultimate indifference and selfishness.